 D-1003: Verification of Eligibility for Child Care Services

 Boards must ensure that verification of eligibility is completed within 20 calendar days of receipt of the completed Enrollment Application for CCS form.
-Boards must not issue a Notice of Eligibility for CCS until all applicable eligibility criteria have been verified and the customer has submitted all required application documents as described in .
+Boards must not issue a Notice of Eligibility for CCS until all applicable eligibility criteria have been verified and the customer has submitted all required application documents, as described in D-1002.

 A customer failing to submit all required documentation may be grounds for making a determination of ineligibility.
-When a determination of ineligibility is made, the customer must be notified and given notice of the right to appeal the determination, as described in : Notification of Non-Eligibility for CCS.
+When a determination of ineligibility is made, the customer must be notified and given notice of the right to appeal the determination, as described in D-1004.b: Notification of Non-Eligibility for CCS.

 Rule Reference: §809.72(b)

-For customers who are Low-Income or experiencing homelessness, Boards must use the TWC-developed to facilitate review and verification of eligibility documents.
+For customers who are Low-Income or experiencing homelessness, Boards must use the TWC-developed Eligibility Documentation Log to facilitate review and verification of eligibility documents.

+All Boards are required to upload eligibility documentation into TX3C.
+While Boards may continue to utilize any separate internal storage systems they currently maintain, TX3C must serve as the complete and official record-keeping location for all required documentation.
+The only exception to this requirement is Form 2054, which must not be uploaded due to potential privacy issues with DFPS cases.

-Resource:
+Resource: Eligibility Documentation Checklist

 D-1003.a: Eligibility Verification for Children Experiencing Homelessness